 None of the medical staff speaks English, although we can understand basic words like “doctor”, “checkout” and “dollar”.
 Fortunately, we get help from Bakyt, who is visiting the hospital with his wife and sick daughter.
 After looking at the blurred X-ray photos, the doctor is in doubt: is there (because of the smack on the stem) a fracture in the pelvis?
 She advises Rudi to be admitted to the local hospital for a month at a daily rate of 50 dollars.
 Not a good plan!

 We go with the doctor’s certificate to the cash register (“касса”, very similar to the Dutch word “kassa”) and pay the bill.
+Meanwhile, the stretcher is being reclaimed, as the hospital apparently only has one.
 After this we arrange a travel statement with another doctor.
 We also buy heavy painkillers, and at one of the many pharmacies in the city I find nice shoulder crutches.
 Bakyt drives us in his well-suspended car to the hotel.
 He absolutely doesn’t want any compensation for his help – he is a Christian and is happy to help people in need.
 Wow!

 Next: Taxi > Flight > Rehabilitation